Key Points

 Bank Reconciliations

-This process involves the company conducting a reconciliation process with its bank by checking the information in its general ledger with the bank reports, whereby such reports may include the bank statement, investment reports, mortgage statement, credit card statement, loan statement, or any other relevant third-party documentations.
+This process involves the company conducting a reconciliation process with its bank by checking the information in its general ledger with the bank reports.
+These reports may include the bank statement, investment reports, mortgage statement, credit card statement, loan statement, or any other relevant third-party documents.

 Vendor Reconciliations

-Alternatively, the company may also opt for requesting past invoices and/or reports from the vendors it has worked with to determine if the accounts payable balance recorded in the firm’s general ledger matches the vendor’s own records.
+Vendor reconciliations involve requesting past invoices or reports from suppliers to ensure the accounts payable balance in the general ledger matches the vendor’s records.

 What Does the General Ledger Reconciliation Process Comprise Of?